radareorg/radare.org/gsoc/2019/ideas.md

 * Implement the Memory SSA
 * Complete the VSA (Value Set Analysis)
 * Expanding supported architectures list
-* Improving pseudocode output and adding more tests
+* Improving pseudocode output and adding more tests (compared with output of Hex Rays)
 * Using Godbolt to produce different compilers and optimization level tests

 ### Skills